 |An epoxy tent protects by controlling and containing fumes *If using, remember you MUST properly vent fumes out||Fan and proper ventilation for room size to vent fumes out of a room or epoxy tent|

-This is the most important epoxy resin safety tip we are offering, and that is to always wear a respirator for epoxy resin.
-Some respirators will protect you from resin fumes and some will not, so we are going to share the best respirator mask for epoxy resin with you here.
+This is the most important epoxy resin safety tip we are offering, and that is to always wear a respirator for resin.
+Some respirators will protect you from resin fumes and some will not, so we are going to share the best respirator mask for resin with you here.

 First, a full-face mask with a respirator will offer you the best face and lung protection out there when you are working with any resin.
 It covers your eyes so you don't need to wear goggles with it, and the air is filtered.
 Also, it won't let the resin fumes directly hit your eyes.

 To put this into perspective, the cross-section of an average human hair is between 50-75 microns, and a human red blood cell is around 5 microns.
-So 0.3 microns is microscopic protection for an epoxy resin respirator.
+So 0.3 microns is microscopic protection for an resin respirator.

-Here is the best respirator mask for epoxy resin: this PD-100 Full Face Organic Vapor Respirator by Parcil Safety, who is based in the USA, checks off all of the boxes for resin safety.
+Here is the best respirator mask for resin: this PD-100 Full Face Organic Vapor Respirator by Parcil Safety, who is based in the USA, checks off all of the boxes for resin safety.

 This respirator mask for resin work offers:

 Here is a Pinterest video taken at the DIY Craft Club studio where we share our thoughts on this full face respirator.
 Notice how well it fits with the adjustable straps.
 Check it out, and click "save" to pin to your own resin board on Pinterest.

 We recommend purchasing your Parcil PD-100 Respirator directly from the manufacturer, as it comes with a 1-year factory warranty when purchased this way.